MyCryptoHQ/landing/src/assets/content/privacy-policy.md

 We do not utilize any tracking cookies.
 Any individualized (though anonymized) records collected by Matomo (as described above) are automatically purged after one year.
 We may retain anonymized, aggregated reports perpetually as part of our ongoing business operations and optimization.

 You can learn about how dedicated Matomo is to creating an open-source analytics platform that enables companies, like MyCrypto, to respect users' privacy [here](https://matomo.org/docs/privacy/), [here](https://matomo.org/faq/general/faq_18254/), and [here](https://matomo.org/blog/2018/04/how-to-not-process-any-personal-data-with-matomo-and-what-it-means-for-you/).

+You can learn about how Segment is privacy-first data storage warehouse platform that enables companies, like MyCrypto, to respect users' privacy [here](https://segment.com/legal/privacy/).

 #### MyCrypto Email, Telephone, or Other Two-Way Communications